 Mr. Whitaker is a frequent speaker at meetings of the Practising Law Institute (PLI), American Bar Association Intellectual Property Law Section, American Intellectual Property Law Association, Minority Corporate Counsel Association, the Old Dominion Bar Association, and numerous law schools and local CLE events.
-Mr. Whitaker is president of the American Intellectual Property Law Association, and serves as a member of the Council of the ABA Section of Intellectual Property Law.
-Mr. Whitaker is recommended by Legal 500 US (2017) in the practice areas of Patent Litigation, International Trade Commission, and Trade Secrets, Super Lawyers as a Top Intellectual Property Litigation Attorney in Washington DC (2016) and by IAM 1000 (2014-2015).
+Mr. Whitaker is the immediate past president of the American Intellectual Property Law Association, and served as a member of the Council of the ABA Section of Intellectual Property Law.
+Mr. Whitaker is recommended by Best Lawyers (2018 and 2019) for IP Litigation and by Legal 500 US (2017 and 2018) in the practice areas of Patent Litigation, International Trade Commission, and Trade Secrets.
+Super Lawyers has named Mr. Whitaker a Top Intellectual Property Litigation Attorney in Washington DC (2016) and he was recognized by IAM 1000 in 2014 and 2015.

 Mr. Whitaker is a veteran of the U.S. Navy, having served first as a surface warfare officer and later as a member of the Navy Judge Advocate General’s Corps.
 Following his military service, he began his private-practice legal career as a commercial litigator before concentrating on IP and technology litigation.